abdelali-touil/todo-list/README.md

 ### Usage
 Now you can call the application using the following url:

-> Go to http://localhost:49160/ in a browser
+> Copy http://localhost:49160/ into a browser

 ### Status
 - Developing